-The Federation aims to plug any gaps in the provision of coaching at clubs, and our Coaching Officer can put you in touch with coaches who can help at whatever level.
+The Federation aims to supplement the provision of coaching at clubs, and our Coaching Officer can put you in touch with coaches who can help at whatever level.

 Like most games, playing croquet requires a skill set.
 Croquet is similar to golf in that you don’t have to hit a moving ball – but how you hit the ball is paramount to success.
 So getting some coaching at an early stage is essential so that bad habits don’t set in.

-Courses at the academies and elsewhere can be found via the CA website.
-Courses are also available for experienced players who would like to become coaches themselves or become referees for either code of the game.
+Courses at the academies and elsewhere can be found via the CqE website.
+Courses are also available for experienced players who would like to become coaches themselves, or become referees for either code of the game, or become tournament managers.
 In these cases the SCF will reimburse course fees (but not travel & subsistence).

-For more information about coaching you can contact Ian Harrison
+For more information about coaching you can contact Ruth Raunkiaer